Here are some of the common questions we are asked relating to your rent as a Cadwyn tenant, find more information below

 If you have been paying your rent each week or month but your statement says you are in ‘arrears’ please contact us straight away so we can find out what has happened.

 My Direct Debit didn’t go through; will it automatically be put through again?

-Your Direct Debit (DD) will not be automatically put through again if it does not work the first time.
+No, we do not reapply for direct debits.
 If you notice that a DD has not gone through, you must pay in a different way, which are detailed in Ways to Pay Your Rent here

 Why have I been sent a rent arrears letter when I don’t pay rent?